Affirming Improv Theatre, Autism, and Neurodivergence

 AE3Q1438.jpg

-EMOTIONAL SKILLS
+REgulation SKILLS

-This video from 2015 provides an introduction…
+This video provides an introduction…*